-Future developments will focus on the optimization of a WWTP in operation in which only the operational parameters are considered as decision variables.
+developments Future will focus the optimization of a WWTP in operation in which only the operational parameters are considered as decision variables.
 The dynamic equations that appear in the mathematical formulation of the problem will be solved by a numerical integrator.